Curtis Teets · 30-year Columbus restoration veteran.

 Columbus clay soil holds moisture near the foundation.
 That makes vapor barrier failure the number-one cause here.
 Call 614-810-0000.

 Not recommended for anything beyond minor surface growth.
-DIY mold removal should only be tried on very small areas (under 10 sq ft).
+DIY mold removal should only be tried on small areas (under 10 sq ft).
 Crawl spaces need proper breathing protection and full containment to prevent spread.

 DIY work without containment actively spreads spores.
 Real estate transactions require professional documentation of remediation.
 Call iDry Columbus at 614-810-0000.